simphony/simphony-osp/CONTRIBUTING.md

 # Contributing to SimPhoNy

 Thank you for considering to improve SimPhoNy.
-We welcome your contribution!
+We welcome your input!

 **How to contribute?**
 <div align="center">